ncatlab/nlab-content/pages/19702.md

 * [[David Hilbert]],

-  _Naturerkennen und Logik_,
+  _Naturerkennen und Logik_ (Engl.: _Logic and the knowledge of nature_),

+  Lecture at

-  Lecture at the _Kongress der Gesellschaft Deutscher Naturforscher und &#196;rtze_, 1930
+  _Kongress der Gesellschaft Deutscher Naturforscher und &#196;rtze_,

+  1930

   ([pdf](http://math.sfsu.edu/smith/Documents/HilbertRadio/HilbertRadio.pdf), [audio](http://math.sfsu.edu/smith/Documents/HilbertRadio/HilbertRadio.mp3))

+  reprinted in Hilbert's collected works in German (pp. 378-387)

+  translated to English in W. Ewald, _From Kant to Hilbert_, 1996, pp. 1157-1165

 The famous _finale_ from this lecture, in English translation: